Rararazzbian/RiivAI/README.md

 Click on the “Bot” tab and use the “Click to Reveal Token” or “Copy” button under your bot username, paste this into the `example.env` file replacing the `<YOUR DISCORD BOT TOKEN>`.

 The rest of the variables should be self explanitory and easy tutorials are not hard to find.
+After you have filled in all the variables, rename the `example.env` to `.env`

 ## Setting up the System Prompt for your bot
 To setup the system prompt, create an `initial_prompt.txt` file in the root folder of the project and fill it with your initial prompt message, this will setup how your AI will behave, for example you could write: